STEM & STEAM at Laurel

 - Innovative thinkers and creators

 Interdisciplinary learning is a hallmark of Laurel School’s academic programming from Pre-Primary through Grade 12.
-As a national leader in STEM, Laurel School is thinking strategically about how the skillset of an artist overlaps with and enhances skills mastered by professionals in traditional STEM fields.
+As a national leader in STEM, Laurel School thinks strategically about how the skillset of an artist overlaps with and enhances skills mastered by professionals in traditional STEM fields.
 Where practical, our students are offered the opportunity to observe, to think critically, to interpret, to appreciate precision and scale and to communicate from the perspectives of a scientist, visual artist, mathematician, computer scientist, performance artist and engineer.
-Just this fall, more than 600 visitors attended Laurel’s second annual “STEAM InKNOWvation Festival” for a taste of STEAM through 40 hands-on, interactive activities.
 Below are just a few examples of our interdisciplinary programming that incorporate the elements of STEAM.

 In Pre-K, “M” is for Monarchs!